 Meet the Expert

 This decision is not always an easy one for brides and grooms, notes New York City wedding planner and founder of Ang Weddings & Events, Tzo Ai Ang.
 “Many couples have been looking forward to getting married at a gorgeous venue surrounded by their family and friends for years or even decades,” she says.
-“It isn't easy to have the dream wedding that you envisioned crumble in front of your eyes due to something so unimaginable, like a pandemic.”
+“It isn't easy to have the dream wedding that you envisioned crumble in front of your eyes due to something so unimaginable.”

 What’s more: Choosing to have a wedding at home is a decision that is unique for every couple.
 “As in many things in life, all homes are not created equal,” says Andrew Roby, D.C.-based wedding planner and founder of Andrew Roby Events.
 “Not every couple has acres of land that would easily serve their wedding needs, and even those with adequate space still face challenges such as yards not being leveled or filled with trees.”